noorbalaum/noorbalaum/README.md

-- 👋 Hi, I’m Noor Balaum
+- 👋 Hi, I’m NOOR BALAUM
 - 👀 I’m interested in programming react native
 - 🌱 I’m currently learning JavaScript for react apps
-- 📫 How to reach me ... fron my Business
+- 📫 How to reach me ... from my Business

 <!---
 noorbalaum/noorbalaum is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.